Argentina

 2030 NDC target

-Formulation of target in NDC Not exceeding the net emission of 349 million tons of carbon dioxide equivalent in 2030 (target expressed in SAR GWP)
+Formulation of target in NDC Not exceeding net emission of 349 million tons of carbon dioxide equivalent in 2030 (target expressed in SAR GWP)

 Absolute emissions level in 2030